This article covers:

 Note Signals (Concierge Audit)

-Some expenses create a yellow highlight and a yellow exclamation mark.
-These types of highlights are informational, but the expense should still be double-checked for accuracy.
+A note is additional information about an expense.
 This is Concierge's extra little audit process, because sometimes something needs to be brought to your attention even though it doesn't explicitly break policy rules.

 Notes show additional information about expenses.
 They give insight into the type of expense and whether it has been edited from the original value.